sarmadafzalj/RAG-with-RBAC/README.md

 ## How to
 - Clone the repo
 - cd into rag_with_rbac
-- make .env file with two variables: pineconekey and pineconekey
+- make .env file with two variables: pineconekey and OPENAI_API_KEY
 - run: streamlit run streamlita_app.py

 ## Reach out to me